kafai-yip/kafai-yip.github.io/_pages/about.md

 Besides, my research is also concerned with methodologies of linguistics.
 If corpora and experiments can contribute to the empirical grounds of theoretical research – then why not?
 Please go to “[Links](https://kafai-yip.github.io/links/#cantonese)” for a list of Cantonese corpora.

 Outside academia, I’m a cat lover.
 I’ll update with my cat Tai Wong 大王 (literally big-king) in Hong Kong (irregularly).
 He was a stray in Sai Kung 西貢, eastern part in Hong Kong.
-Most of the photo credit goes to my family.
+Photo credit goes to my family.

 I go by both as Ka-Fai 家煇 ([ka55 fɐi55]) and Ming (my English name - though doesn’t sound Western).